mbozatzis/MotorPositionControl/README.md

 <img width="363" alt="4B" src="https://user-images.githubusercontent.com/61554467/178161759-9e3cc87d-765e-46de-96bc-ed35cc8793ba.png">

-So, we see that even with the impercetions of the approximated state variables by the observer, the system behaves as we intended.
+So, we see that even with the imperfetions of the approximated state variables by the observer, the system behaves as intended.